SublimeText-Markdown/MarkdownEditing/README.md

 1. [Install Sublime Package Control][InstallPackageControl]
 2. From inside Sublime Text, open Package Control's Command Pallet: <kbd>CTRL</kbd> <kbd>SHIFT</kbd> <kbd>P</kbd> (Windows, Linux) or <kbd>CMD</kbd> <kbd>SHIFT</kbd> <kbd>P</kbd> on Mac.
 3. Type `install package` and hit Return.
 A list of available packages will be displayed.
-4. Type `MarkdownEditing` and hit Return.
+4. Type `MarkdownWiki` and hit Return.
 The package will be downloaded to the appropriate directory.
 5. Restart Sublime Text to complete installation.
 Open a Markdown file and this custom theme.
 The features listed below should now be available.

 ### Manual Installation

 1. In Sublime Text, open the menu "Preferences" -> "Browse Packages...".
 This is the Sublime Text Packages directory.
-2. [Download and unzip](https://github.com/SublimeText-Markdown/MarkdownEditing/archive/master.zip) or [clone](https://help.github.com/articles/cloning-a-repository/) this repository to a directory `MarkdownEditing` in the Sublime Text Packages directory.
+2. [Download and unzip](https://github.com/SublimeText-Markdown/MarkdownWiki/archive/master.zip) or [clone](https://help.github.com/articles/cloning-a-repository/) this repository to a directory `MarkdownWiki` in the Sublime Text Packages directory.
-3. The folder structure should look like `.../Sublime Text 3/Packages/MarkdownEditing/[files]`.
+3. The folder structure should look like `.../Sublime Text 3/Packages/MarkdownWiki/[files]`.
 4. Restart Sublime Text to complete installation.
 Open a Markdown file.
 The features listed below should now be available.

 ## Features

 You can access most features through Command Palette.
 You can launch it from `Tools -> Command Palette...`.
-MarkdownEditing commands start with `MarkdownEditing:`.
+MarkdownWiki commands start with `MarkdownWiki:`.
 And they are only visible when a markdown file is open and active.

 * __Pairing__
     - Asterisks and underscores are autopaired and will wrap selected text.